danielguerra69/ubuntu-xrdp-docker/Readme.md

-## Ubuntu 16.04 Xenial Remote Desktop Server Docker in Docker
+## Ubuntu 20.04 Bionic Remote Desktop Server Docker in Docker

 Multi User Remote Desktop Server with docker inside.
 Intended for group usage in a shared docker space.